-Traditionally, the end of the year is filled with holiday celebrations, family gatherings, and good cheer — but the holidays may look a little different this year.
-As the COVID-19 pandemic continues, the CDC cautions that holiday celebrations carry many risk factors for getting or spreading COVID-19.1 But that doesn’t mean you should skip the holiday celebrations entirely.
-In fact, preserving holiday traditions and connecting with loved ones may be especially important this year.
+Traditionally, the end of the year is filled with holiday celebrations, family gatherings, and good cheer — but the holidays will look a little different this year.
+As the COVID-19 pandemic continues, the CDC cautions that holiday gatherings and travel carry a high risk for getting or spreading COVID-19.* That’s why it’s important to celebrate safely this year — and act responsibly to protect yourself and your loved ones.

 Who will be there?

 It’s important to limit the number of people you gather with.
 The general rule is to stick to people in your household or your “quaranteam” — also known as a quarantine bubble or a pandemic pod.
 For months, the term quaranteam has been used to describe the social circle you see in person during the pandemic to help you feel supported and connected to others.
 It’s a way to limit the risk of infection while also maintaining the social connections that benefit our mental health.
 For example, your quaranteam may include another family, a few select friends, or your neighbors.
 When you form a quaranteam or quarantine bubble, you make an agreement as a group to only see people within that bubble.

 It’s OK to set boundaries or tell your friends and family you don’t feel comfortable getting together.

 Where will you spend time, and for how long?

 Indoor gatherings generally pose more risk than outdoor gatherings so, if weather permits, try to stay outdoors.
 If your celebration is indoors, ventilation with open windows or doors can help lower risk.

 Also, shorter gatherings are lower risk.
 So, for example, if you’re planning to get together with your family and you usually stay overnight, you could limit your plans to a physically distanced dinner party instead.